traindb-project/traindb-ml/kserve/README.md

 **Note**  ClusterServingRuntimes are required to create InferenceService for built-in model serving runtimes with KServe v0.8.0 or higher.

 ### Practice : Components Installation

+## 2. KServe InferenceService Testing

+## Key Concepts of Model Serving and Integration for TrainDB-ML